WideroeAS/FlightSchedule/SESSION.md

 - Introduce the concept of the departure list
 - Ensure everyone has installed expo go and successfully launched the app

+## React in 3 minutes
+- What is a component?
+- The controller concept

 Run dev server: `npx expo start --dev-client --tunnel`

 ## Session plan